 The reading was co-sponsored by the Harvard Bookstore

-After the reading, Michell Dong and Robin LaFoley Dong, both HAI International Advisory Council members, graciously hosted a dinner at their Cambridge home.
+After the reading, Mitchell Dong and Robin LaFoley Dong, both HAI International Advisory Council members, graciously hosted a dinner at their Cambridge home.

 Amy Wu, a recent Harvard graduate, spoke briefly about her semester abroad conducting research at the Botswana Harvard Partnership (BHP).